 Bring Proper Documentation

 When traveling after divorce with your children, it’s vital to bring all of the appropriate documentation.
 Of course, this includes such things as passports or birth certificates.
 It should also include all of the documentation for your trip.
 This includes all of your confirmation numbers for hotels and transportation.
 These documents are critical in cases of emergency, but they’re also helpful in other ways.
 Staying organized with your travel plans, schedule, and kid’s documentation will make it easier if any changes occur regarding the trip.

 Consider a Ne Exeat Bond

 If you decide that you’d like to travel internationally with the children, it might be a good idea to consider a Ne Exeat Bond.
 A Ne Exeat Bond is an extra step of security to help assure you that the parent who’s traveling with the children follows the custody agreement while abroad.
 This sort of bond is set according to the legal fees that a parent would spend if they needed to take action in cases of noncompliance.
 While a Ne Exeat Bond does create a sense of security for some parents, it may not be required if both parents typically comply with the parenting plan.

 Remember to Relax and Have Fun

 It’s no surprise that divorce is difficult.
 It can be difficult for everyone, including the children.
 Taking time to escape and enjoy quality time with your kids is important.
 If you’ve followed all of the appropriate steps to traveling after divorce with kids, you should be able to rest easy while on vacation.
 Create new memories and remember to relax and have fun.
 If you need further information on how to properly travel with your children after divorce, contact an experienced divorce lawyer.
 A divorce lawyer can help to guide you through the planning process.
 You can make sure that you’re following all of the right steps to ensure that you have a great vacation with your family.
-Contact a divorce firm today to learn more!
+Contact a Rhode Island divorce attorney today to learn more!